Best Kitchen Organizing Ideas

 Pantry Storage

-My pantry is my pride and joy and my pantry shelves stay pretty organized but it’s that time of year when it needs a bit of a going over.
+My pantry which was an Organizing Grand Prize Winner at Taste of Home, is my pride and joy.
+My pantry shelves stay pretty organized but it’s that time of year when it needs a bit of a going over.

-I keep most of my dry goods in labeled glass containers so it looks consistent and orderly.
+I keep most of my dry goods in labeled glass containers so they look consistent and orderly.
 I realize that not everyone is going to take the time to take things out of their packages and put them into containers.
 That’s where bins and baskets become a good option to contain like items together.

 There are several very great storage options for canned goods but all of them are too deep for my pantry so I keep my canned goods organized and stacked with similar items. i.e. tomato products together, soups together, canned vegetables together.